-As discussed earlier that IMED does not form any team to conduct monitoring and evaluation activities.
-Generally, a sector's DG issue office orders against a person for monitor a specific project.
-The researcher thinks that team formation in monitoring is necessary for a comprehensive, error free and for a complete monitoring.
-Beginning of the financial year team can be formed to achieve better monitoring planning.
+As discussed earlier, IMED does not form any team to conduct monitoring and evaluation activities.
+Generally, a sector's DG issues office orders against a person for monitoring a specific project.
+The researcher thinks that team formation in monitoring is necessary for comprehensive, error free and for complete monitoring.
+At the beginning of the financial year teams can be formed to achieve better monitoring planning.

-A survey was carried out regarding quality of the rules, reports and monitoring process/procedures among project staff following Likert scale.
+A survey was carried out regarding the quality of the rules, reports and monitoring process/procedures among project staff following the Likert scale.
 The survey revealed the results are presented in Table 5.7.